Will I find happiness in Spain?

 Wherever You Go, There You Are

 He was asked on the street about his experience, whether he thought young Americans would be happier in Japan.
-And his response was profound.
-“Wherever you go, there you are.”
+This was his response: “Wherever you go, there you are.”

 The way he saw things, each of us carries ourselves wherever we go.
-Our thoughts, beliefs, and habits pack their bags right alongside us, so when we get to the new place, if we’re not aware, we are prone to recreating the same experience we’re used to.
+Our thoughts, beliefs, and habits pack their bags right alongside us, so when we get to the new place, if we’re not aware, we’re prone to creating the same experience we’re used to.

 Noticing Old Habits

 Before moving, I realized I had a habit of going along with what the people around me wanted to do.
-My friends would drop suggestions in the group chat, and I would enthusiastically agree, excited to be able to spend time with them.
-What we were doing was always of little importance to me.
+My friends would drop suggestions in the group chat, and I would enthusiastically agree, excited to spend time with them.
+What we were doing was always of little importance.
 As long as there was someone to do something with, I didn’t feel like my opinion was all that important.

 Through the magic of therapy, I learned that my needs and desires did matter, so when I left for Barcelona, I promised myself that I would do all the things I wanted to do, even if it meant doing them alone.